 IP68 is for full, permanent submersion in water up to 13 feet.

-IP67 is for temporary submersion in up to 3 feet of water for no longer than 30 minutes.
+IP67 is for temporary underwater submersion – limited to 3 feet deep – for no longer than 30 minutes.

 IP65 protects against water jets at any angle.